 Julie Main passed away after a long and courageous battle with cancer in 2009.
 In celebration of the legacy Julie left behind, IHRSA proudly offers the Julie Main Woman Leader Scholarship each year for IHRSA’s Annual International Convention and Trade Show.

-We asked a few of Julie's former colleagues to help us convey who Julie was by answering a few questions about her.
+We asked some of Julie's former colleagues to help convey who Julie was by answering a few questions about her.
 Here is some of what they had to say:

 President, California Athletic Clubs

 (Formerly Executive Vice President, West Coast Athletic Clubs)

 IHRSA: How would you sum up Julie's attitude as a business woman?

 Eric: Julie was a very driven person.
 She was a self-described tough business woman, but those that knew her knew that she had a kind and wonderful heart.
 Julie was unique in her ability to bridge the gap between the numbers and the people.
 She was smart in that she knew if she attained the good people and took care of them they would take care of the numbers part of the business.
 Her most important business investment was the investment that she made in her people.
 She was always available to share an idea with, help with members issues, or give advice on just about anything.